 the car’s odometer readings at the start and end of the logbook period

-the total number of kilometers the car traveled during the logbook period
+the total number of kilometres the car travelled during the logbook period

-the number of kilometers traveled for each journey recorded in the logbook (if you made two or more journeys in a row on the same day, you can record them as a single journey).
+the number of kilometres travelled for each journey recorded in the logbook (if you made two or more journeys in a row on the same day, you can record them as a single journey).
 You will need to record the

 start and finishing times of the journey